GateOmega/Chunk-Production-Alert-Bot/README.md

 # Near-Chunk-Uptime-Check

-This script was created for Near Validators to check chunk uptimes and get alerts to telegram channels for certain threshold .
+This script was created for Near Validators to check chunk uptimes and get alerts to telegram channels for certain threshold.

 [About Telegram Bot ](https://core.telegram.org/bots)

 ### Create sh file